alex-hall/pivotal_tracker_cli/README.md

 Write, quit, and you're done!

 NOTE: Details about getting an API token can be found in the [tracker API documentation](https://www.pivotaltracker.com/help/api/#Getting_Started):

+## Development Setup

+To pull in dependencies, simply run:

+    $ bundle

 ## Usage